The Great Game (1953 film)

 The Great Game is a 1953 British sports comedy-drama directed by Maurice Elvey and starring James Hayter, Thora Hird and Diana Dors.
-It was based on a play by Basil Thomas.
-Many of the scenes were shot at Griffin Park the home of Brentford F.C.
+It was written by Wolfgang Wilhelm based on the play Shooting Star by Basil Thomas.
+Many of the scenes were shot at Griffin Park, the home of Brentford F.C.
 Several professional football players made appearances in the film including Tommy Lawton.

 Plot

-The chairman of a relegation zone English football club makes an illegal approach to a rising star of a rival club.
-This is discovered by the football authorities and the Chairman is ultimately suspended from the game following the ensuing scandal.
+Joe Lawson is the chairman of a relegation zone English football club and he makes makes an illegal approach to a rising star of a rival club.
+The manager of the rival club makes an accusation which is picked up by the press.
+When Lawson is questioned by his board and his account of events is doubted, he impulsively offers his resignation, but is shocked when it is accepted and he is quickly replaced.
+He decides he will turn his attentions to cricket instead.